Dark Deity: Development

 Dark Deity was first conceptualized by Chip Moore and Dylan Takeyama, who came up with the concept while in college.
 The developers had the goal to match a retro gameplay style with an updated modern look, scaling down high-resolution character art to lower-resolution sprites.
 They created the game in GameMaker and launched a successful Kickstarter.
 It was later surprise-launched on Steam.

 Reception

 Dark Deity received "generally favorable" reviews for PC according to review aggregator Metacritic, with critics citing its gameplay, art and story; the Nintendo Switch version received "mixed or average" reviews.
+OpenCritic assessed that the game was recommended by 50% of critics.

 Audra Bowling of RPGFan rated the game 91/100 and gave it the Editor's Choice award, comparing it to Fire Emblem but saying that it diverged in key ways, and calling it an enjoyable addition to the strategy RPG genre.
 She criticized the game's lack of a tutorial and minor technical issues, also calling the story "standard fantasy fare", but saying that it served its purpose and that she enjoyed the game's tongue-in-cheek moments.

 Graham Russell of Siliconera rated the game 8/10, calling it a small game that "cuts clear corners", but calling the battle sprites and animations "on-point and nostalgic".